2017 Course Development Grants

 - Course Type: Service learning workshop offered in Spring 2018

-- Marginalization in Medicine conference
+- Marginalization in Medicine conference and course webpage.

 - There is a significant correlation between race and health in the United States.
 People of color and those from underserved populations have higher mortality rates than their white counterparts.
 Differences in health outcomes have been attributed to biological factors as race has been naturalized.